nodesman/couchbase-mobile-portal/md-docs/_15/guides/sync-gateway/convergence.md

 		3. Impact on mobile app
 			- No impact.
 Call out the compatibility between SG 2.x and CBL 1.x
 	- Provide implementation notes and details (Adam)
+- [ ] [DP2/GA] Migrating from bucket shadowing.
+	- Remove bucket shadowing docs from 1.5 (in 1.4 only)
+	- Explain strategy on migrating from bucket shadowing to 1.5
-- [ ] Release notes for convergence.
+- [ ] [DP2/GA] Release notes for convergence.
 	- Improve the process to edit/review release notes.
 Scope already covered in [#596](https://github.com/couchbaselabs/couchbase-mobile-portal/issues/596) (James)
 	Edit the release notes once the process is improved (Adam)